google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

   : A base64 encoded `TransItem` of type `x509_sct_v2` or `precert_sct_v2`,
     signed by this log, that corresponds to the `submission`.

-  If the submitted entry has already been appended to this log's tree, or if the log is able to append it immediately, then the log SHOULD also output:
+  If the submitted entry is immediately appended to (or already exists in) this log's tree, then the log SHOULD also output:

   sth:
   : A base64 encoded `TransItem` of type `signed_tree_head_v2`, signed by this